Georgii31/Galpha-Project-Showcase/README.md

 # Galpha - Stock Analysis and Portfolio Optimisation
-“Python-based stock analysis and portfolio optimisation project — overview of objectives, structure, and techniques used.”
+Python-based stock analysis and portfolio optimisation project — overview of objectives, structure, and techniques used.

 # About this project